 Any COVID-positive crew will be placed in a designated quarantine cabin or a hotel for a minimum of ten days and will be monitored by our crew clinic team.
 If someone develops an infection requiring hospitalization, we plan to treat our crew unless their condition requires care that would be better served in a local institution.
 We are very confident of the capacity and level of care of the facilities in Belgium, Spain, and Senegal should they be needed.

 Those identified as close contacts to the COVID-positive crew will be placed in quarantine for 7-14 days and would be tested and monitored during that time.
 If there was evidence of significant community transmission onboard, additional mitigation measures would be put in place.

 Does the Evacuation and Repatriation (E&R) insurance provided by Mercy Ships cover me if I am sick with COVID?

 All crew are automatically enrolled in an evacuation and repatriation insurance policy through Talent Trust.
 Coverage for evacuation or repatriation due to COVID is included and covered in this policy.
 However, medical E&R is still subject to the governing travel regulations for any given country – meaning a COVID-positive patient can only be evacuated to a country that is allowing entry to COVID-positive travelers.

 Does Mercy Ships offer any incentives for volunteers coming in 2021?

-We know the last 18+ months has been challenging for many and flying across the world to volunteer may be more difficult than usual!
+We know the last 18+ months have been challenging for many and flying across the world to volunteer may be more difficult than usual!
 To reduce a few barriers for volunteers this year, we have waived crew fees through mid-2022 for all crew.